 - Security and protection of IP and sensitive data in the cloud;

 - Enforcing data constraints on residency and privacy;

 - Making data available in reliable and secure way;

 - Moving away from on-premise solution to the cloud;

 - Using big data to mitigate advanced persistent threats;

-This track will provide IT executives with best practices on successful operational models and architectural approaches, that provide flexibility to adjust budget and needs and help tackle following challenges:
+This track will provide IT executives with best practices on successful operational models and architectural approaches, that provide flexibility to adjust budget and needs.

 - Complexities of managing multiple clouds,